Parole/Pardon Board Hearings

 Pardon Board hearings

-Offenders are not transported to meet the board directly but testify from the closest state prison or, occasionally, from a parish facility.
-Opponents and supporters of offenders being considered by the Pardon Board are allowed to testify directly only from the court building in Baton Rouge, not from the facility where the inmate is.
+Applicants who are incarcerated are not transported to meet the Pardon Board but are transported to and testify from the closest state prison or, occasionally, from a parish facility.
+Opponents of incarcerated offenders being considered by the Pardon Board are allowed to testify directly only from the Board’s hearing room in Baton Rouge, not from the facility where the offender is located.
+Supporters of applicants who are incarcerated may testify either from the Board’s hearing room in Baton Rouge or the facility where the applicant appears.

-Pardon Board staff and correctional officers at the First Circuit site make every effort to make all parties comfortable, seating those with opposing views in separate areas and allowing them to leave the hearings at different intervals.
+Pardon Board staff and correctional officers at the hearing site in Baton Rouge make every effort to make all parties comfortable, seating those with opposing views in separate areas and allowing them to leave the hearings at different intervals.